sgpfaff/sgpfaff.github.io/_projects/1_project.md

 </div>

-### Shell Formation with Oscillating Central Potential
+### Putting it all together
-What happens to this static shell morphology when you introduce an oscillating central potential during its formation?
+So, what happens to this static shell morphology when you introduce an oscillating central potential during its formation?

 ## **Brief Overview**
 ### Introduction